slubowa/farmai/Documentation/README.md

 * git clone https://github.com/yourusername/farmai.git

 ## Environment variables
  *The .env file is critical as it contains the API keys.
-After cloning the repository, copy it from the zip folder provided into the backend folder before running the application
+After cloning the repository, copy it from the zip folder provided into the backend folder before running the application.
+If you do not have access to this folder you have create your own .env file with api keys for open AI, Nomatim, open weather and the flask app secret.

 ## Navigatee to the cloned repository
 *cd farmai